 In the early 2000s, educational resources for the enrollment community were nonexistent.
 There were no books or courses on payer enrollment, contracting processes, or best practices.
 Like most in our profession, I learned the ropes thanks to old-fashioned trial and error.
 Over the years, I obtained what my supervisors jokingly referred to as “tribal knowledge” – undocumented know-how that leads to quality work.

 At that time, enrollment struggled to find a home in many healthcare organizations – including mine.
 Because my role was so specialized, no one knew exactly what to do with me.
-Even though I single-handedly managed what ultimately contributed to over 80% of my company’s total revenue, I was my own private island with no department to call home.
+Even though I single-handedly managed what ultimately contributed to over 80% of my company’s total revenue, I was my own Payer Enrollment Island with no department to call home.

 Over my 11-year career with that company, I bumped around, variously reporting under the umbrellas of reimbursement, executive administration, finance, sales, customer service, contracting, and legal.
 My final resting spot was in the Compliance Department.
 That’s a lot of movement for one tiny little island!

 I hear similar stories today.
 Many healthcare organizations still struggle with which department should oversee its payer enrollment function.

 If that scenario sounds familiar, you may struggle with being your own private island within your organization.
 These three tips will help you settle in and find your perfect spot on Payer Enrollment Island.

 - Take ownership of your role.
 Own your role in having one of the most significant impacts on your organization’s bottom line.
 For example, if you help manage payer EFT enrollments and your company decides to change banks, insist on being part of that project process.
 You’ll feel the impact in the form of new or revised EFT agreements and you should have a seat at the table.
 Show confidence in being the payer EFT expert and that you can get the job done quickly and efficiently.